AKSW/docs.ontowiki.net/guides/install/installationprocess.md

 In **Ubuntu** execute (Maybe you have to replace the 6.1 with the current version) `sudo service virtuoso-opensource-6.1 start`

 Virtuoso  keeps all the files for a database in a folder along with a configuration file.
 An example configuration file which we will use as a base for our configuration is provided with the default database.
-To create a Virtuoso database for eLDS perform the following steps:
+To create a Virtuoso database for OntoWiki perform the following steps:

-- Create the Virtuoso eLDS directory and add `virtuoso.ini` to it
+- Create the Virtuoso OntoWiki directory and add `virtuoso.ini` to it

     $ sudo mkdir /var/lib/virtuoso/ontowiki
     $ sudo cp /var/lib/virtuoso/db/virtuoso.ini /var/lib/virtuoso/ontowiki

-- Add the temporary and eLDS directories to the `_DirsAllowed_` entry in `/var/lib/virtuoso/elds/virtuoso.ini`
+- Add the temporary and OntoWiki directories to the `_DirsAllowed_` entry in `/var/lib/virtuoso/elds/virtuoso.ini`

     DirsAllowed  = ., /usr/share/virtuoso/vad,/tmp,/srv/http/elds